ESPRI-Mod/synda/docs/sdt/replication.rst

 Introduction
 ************

-This document describes how to create an ESGF archives partial mirror on a local cluster and keep it up to date.
+This document describes how to untar an ESGF archives partial mirror on a local cluster and keep it up to date.

 Synda installation
 ******************